 The time to act is now

 The enactment of building performance policies such as these, along with numerous city commitments to achieve clean energy transitions, represent growing momentum in climate action.
 The benefits of cities taking these bold steps extends far beyond their city limits.
 Since cities account for a high percentage of nationwide greenhouse gas emissions, cutting the energy use from their buildings contributes significantly to reducing our national carbon footprint.
-However, a relatively few cities to date have actually taken the action of mandating building energy performance improvements.
+However, relatively few cities to date have actually taken the action of mandating building energy performance improvements.
 We need to see more cities take on ambitious policies today.
 We have a painfully short amount of time to make changes to avoid the catastrophic effects of climate change.
 If we want to do that, we have to take dramatic and meaningful action, and we have to take it now.
 Take a look at the American Council for an Energy-Efficient Economy’s 2019 City Clean Energy Scorecard to see how your city rates against its national peers.
 Is your city doing all that it can?

 Looking for a place to get started?
 Visit the City Energy Project Resource Library for best-in-class practices to implement high-impact energy efficiency policies and programs.